 - The dollar amounts of incentive payments available to program participants, based on the categories listed above, are defined in NAC 701B.150.
 Available incentives decline in value over time.

-- The Solar Program is funded by ratepayers through the Renewable Energy Program Rate ("REPR") charge on their monthly bills.
+- The Solar Program is funded by ratepayers through the Renewable Energy Program (REP) charge on monthly bills.

 - For information about participating in a solar program, visit NV Energy's website for details about its SolarGenerations program.